ClaireDel/ClaireDel/README.md

 - 👋 Hi, I’m @ClaireDel
-- 👀 I’m interested in Data Science (globally AI)
+- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning Applied Artificial Intelligence in Cranfield University, UK.
+- 🌱 I’m currently pursuing MSc Applied Artificial Intelligence in Cranfield University, UK.
 - 💞️ I’m looking to collaborate on Data Science projects.
 - 📫 How to reach me on LinkedIn : https://www.linkedin.com/in/clairedelgove/